tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Programming is like sex.
-Make one mistake and you end up supporting it for the rest of your life. 🤖
+⚡ AI Joke of the Day: 🤖 What is a dying programmer's last program?
+Goodbye, world! 🤖

 ---